Login-Linjeforening-for-IT/beehive/.gitlab/issue_templates/Documentation.md

 # Documentation - *Title here*

-### Check the box that applies to the issue:
+Documentation requests should be submitted as an issue.

+### Current state of the documentation:
+Suggestions:
-- [ ] The documentation is missing entirely
+The documentation is missing entirely.
-- [ ] The documentation is of poor quality
+The documentation is of poor quality.
-- [ ] The documentation is dated and needs to be updated
+The documentation is dated and needs to be updated.
-- [ ] Other

 ### Describe the issue
 What feature does it relate to?
-What is the current state of documentation?
+If any, what does the current documentation lack?

 ### What questions should be answered in the documentation?
 - Any relevant questions the documentation should aim to answer